kyleseneker/go-grep/README.md

 A simple implementation of the `grep` command in Go, supporting basic pattern matching, recursive search, case-insensitive search, and more.

+This project was originally created as part of a coding challenge from [codingchallenges.fyi](https://codingchallenges.fyi/challenges/challenge-grep).

 ## Features

 - Match lines in a file or directory tree using a regular expression.